glendonchong562/CTFs/HTB Santa 2021/Pwning/Sleigh/README.md

    * I used the same method as day 1's challenge [Mr Snowy](../Mr%20Snowy/README.md), which also happens to be the same value of **72**.
 2. Insert the provided base address so that the function returns to the top of the stack
 3. Place the shellcode somewhere in the buffer so that it will be executed next after the step *2*
+   * Shellcode taken from this [writeup](https://ctftime.org/writeup/20861) of a similar CTF challenge
-4. Use a *nop sled* to ensure that the shellcode even if the return address is not exact
+5. Use a *nop sled* to ensure that the shellcode even if the return address is not exact
     * Length of nop sled = Offset [72] - length of shellcode [34] = **38**

 I then crafted the following python script: